Large-scale computational resources

 Research Computing is dedicated to enabling research, accelerating discovery, and spurring innovation at Arizona State University (ASU) through the application of advanced computational resources to grand challenges in science, engineering, and health.
 Offering a team of systems professionals, architects, scientific software engineers, and research facilitators, ASU Research Computing provides technical expertise in all areas of computing, including parallel computing, big data analytics, scientific visualization, high-speed networking, and cybersecurity.
 Research Computing provides ASU faculty and students access to accelerated high performance computing resources comprising:

-- Dedicated virtual machines (VM) for specific research environments, and
+- Dedicated virtual machines for specific research environments

-Additionally, big data storage, hands-on training, scientific software optimization, and proposal support round out Research Computing’s offerings.
+Additionally, hands-on training, scientific software optimization, and proposal support round out Research Computing’s offerings.

 Request a consultation to discuss your computational needs